Latest News |

 Hanging Baskets

-The floral display will again be in place for 2023 around Heanor, Loscoe and Marlpool.
+The floral displays are due to be installed week commencing the 24 June 2024 around Heanor, Loscoe and Marlpool.
 If you would like to sponsor a hanging basket, please contact the Town Council Office on 01773 533 050 for further details.
 Your sponsorship would be identified by a plaque.
 We look forward to watching the flowers bloom.

 Thank you to this year's sponsors:

-BBM Bargains, Harwood Surveyors, Kip McGrath, KLN Accountancy (2 baskets), Matthew Walker and Pictorial
+BBM Bargains, Harwood Surveyors, KLN Accountancy (2 baskets), Matthew Walker and Pictorial

 Thank you to this year's sponsors:

-BBM Bargains, Harwood Surveyors, Kip McGrath, KLN Accountancy (2 baskets), Matthew Walker and Pictorial
+BBM Bargains, Harwood Surveyors, KLN Accountancy (2 baskets), Matthew Walker and Pictorial

 Future High Streets Fund Bid Successful for Heanor